On some Grothendieck expansions: Introduction

 As an application, we show that the $\fkG$-expansion of $\fkGO_z$ has a nontrivial \defn{shift invariance} property when $z$ is vexillary (see Theorem~\ref{supp-thm}).
 This property leads to a new proof of the existence of \defn{stable limits} of orthogonal Grothendieck polynomials, and affirms \cite[Conj.~3.39]{MS2023} in the vexillary case.

 We also derive a number of interesting identities in special cases.
 For example, Section~\ref{gr-sect} presents a more explicit formula for $\fkGO_z$ when $z$ is \defn{I-Grassmannian}.
-This formula is a non-symmetric generalization of the main theorem in \cite{Chiu.Marberg2023}, which expands Ikeda--Naruse's \defn{$K$-theoretic Schur $Q$-functions} $\GQ_\lambda$ in terms of the \defn{$K$-theoretic Schur $P$-functions} $\GP_\mu$.
+This formula is a non-symmetric generalization of the main theorem in \cite{Chiu.Marberg2023}, which expands Ikeda and Naruse's \defn{$K$-theoretic Schur $Q$-functions} $\GQ_\lambda$ in terms of their \defn{$K$-theoretic Schur $P$-functions} $\GP_\mu$.